The Restless Girls is a modern twist on The Brothers Grimm’s story of The Twelve Dancing Princesses.’

-Kalia is a beautiful country and is the home to twelve princesses, all of whom have their own individual talents.
+Kalia is a beautiful country and is the home to twelve princesses, all of whom have their talents.
 Unfortunately, ‘Girls in Kalia, whether they were princesses or not, had never been considered very important.’
-The twelve sisters draw on all of their skills, wits and imagination to overcome barriers and endeavour to live the lives they have so far only been able to dreamt of.
+The twelve sisters draw on all of their skills, wits and imagination to overcome barriers and endeavour to live the lives they have so far only been able to dream of.

 Younger readers will be captivated by the beautiful illustrations and creative descriptions of the magical moonlit walks through the mystical forests, while older readers will identify with the bond of sisterhood and girl power!

-I would use this story across both Key Stage One and Two, to teach traditional tales and how traditional tales can be adapted for the modern reader.
-There are also many opportunities to use the messages of feminism within this story to prompt discussions of fairness and equality.
+I would use The Restless Girls across the primary years, to teach traditional tales and how traditional tales can be adapted for the modern reader.
+There are also many opportunities to use the feminist message within this story to prompt discussions of fairness and equality.

 The engaging style of writing will appeal to children who want to read a traditional tale for pleasure as well as to teachers who want a short story to read to the class.